mharen/mharen.github.io/blog/2010/2010-11-arduino-day-2-digital-inputs-more-fun.md

 }</pre>
 </blockquote>

-<p>Next plans</p>
+Next plans

-<p>I went out to Radio Shack to pick up a few things and apparently they only sell phones and batteries now?
+I went out to Radio Shack to pick up a few things and apparently they only sell phones and batteries now?
 Even though the salesman assured me they don’t have anything like an “LED” or a “resistor”, I found a dusty cabinet in the back with some nice stuff.
-I picked up a 5kΩ potentiometer, a bunch of random LEDs, a couple push buttons, some 220Ω resistors, and a piezo buzzer. </p>
+I picked up a 5kΩ potentiometer, a bunch of random LEDs, a couple push buttons, some 220Ω resistors, and a piezo buzzer.

-<p>I was hoping to get a smaller breadboard and a pack of ready-to-use wires since what I have are a bit brittle, but no dice.
+I was hoping to get a smaller breadboard and a pack of ready-to-use wires since what I have are a bit brittle, but no dice.
 I was actually a little surprised that they didn’t have a whole Arduino/microcontroller section.
-This stuff is really, really popular among geeks and it seems to me that “The Shack” (as I’m supposed to call it now) is missing out on an opportunity to become relevant again.</p>
+This stuff is really, really popular among geeks and it seems to me that “The Shack” (as I’m supposed to call it now) is missing out on an opportunity to become relevant again.

-<p>Oh well.
-I got enough to keep me going a few more days so see you tomorrow!</p>
+Oh well.
+I got enough to keep me going a few more days so see you tomorrow!

 ---